 - (i) confirmation that the Athlete did not participate in training or Competition in the last two hours before the Sample was collected; - (ii) information, whether the Athlete trained, competed or resided at an altitude greater than 1500 meters in the previous two weeks.
 If so, or if in doubt, the name and location of the place(s) where the Athlete has been, as well as the duration of his/her stay there, shall be recorded, along with the estimated altitude there (if known); - (iii) information, whether the Athlete used any form of altitude simulation (such as a hypoxic tent, mask, etc.) in the previous two weeks.
-If so, as much information as possible on the type of device and the manner in which it was used (frequency, duration, intensity, etc.) shall be recorded; and - (iv) information, whether the Athlete received any blood transfusion(s) during the previous three months.
-Whether there was any blood loss due to accident, pathology or donation in the previous three months.
-In either case, if so, the estimated volume needs to be indicated. - 8.2.2 At the time indicated, the selected Athletes shall proceed to the area where the Sample will be provided.
-If some problems occur and the Athlete cannot undergo the blood control at the scheduled time, the time of Sample collection can be exceptionally delayed until five minutes before his start time. - 8.2.3 If the Athlete wants to refuse to blood Sample collection, the possible consequences of his/her refusal must be explained to him/her by the respective official mentioned under article 6.2.1 above.
+If so, as much information as possible on the type of device and the manner in which it was used (frequency, duration, intensity, etc.) shall be recorded; and - (iv) information, whether the Athlete received any blood transfusion(s) during the previous three months.Whether there was any blood loss due to accident, pathology or donation in the previous three months.In either case, if so, the estimated volume needs to be indicated.

+8.2.2 At the time indicated, the selected Athletes shall proceed to the area where the Sample will be provided.
+If some problems occur and the Athlete cannot undergo the blood control at the scheduled time, the time of Sample collection can be exceptionally delayed until five minutes before his start time.

+8.2.3 If the Athlete wants to refuse to blood Sample collection, the possible consequences of his/her refusal must be explained.
 If the Athlete continues refusing, this fact will be noted in the record and will be signed by the official.
 The Athlete and the person accompanying him/her are requested to sign as well.
-The official is responsible to communicate the refusal to the FIAS Anti-Doping Manager and the Chairperson of the FIAS Medical and Anti-Doping Commission. - 8.2.4 The DCO shall ensure the Athlete is offered comfortable conditions including being in a relaxed position for at least 10 minutes prior to providing a Sample.
+The official is responsible to communicate the refusal to the FIAS Anti-Doping Coordinator.

+8.2.4 The DCO shall ensure the Athlete is offered comfortable conditions including being in a relaxed position for at least 10 minutes prior to providing a Sample.
 The DCO shall instruct the Athlete to select the Sample collection kit(s) required for collecting the Sample and to check that the selected equipment has not been tampered with and the seals are intact.

-Article 8.1.6 above applies to Blood Controls accordingly. - 8.2.5 The Blood Collection Officer shall clean the skin with a sterile disinfectant wipe or swab in a location unlikely to adversely affect the athlete or the athlete's performance and, if required, apply a tourniquet.
+8.2.5 The Blood Collection Officer shall clean the skin with a sterile disinfectant wipe or swab in a location unlikely to adversely affect the athlete or the athlete's performance and, if required, apply a tourniquet.
 The Blood Collection Officer shall take the blood sample of vein blood of an amount which shall be adequate to satisfy the relevant analytical requirements for the Sample analysis to be performed, from a surface forearm vein of the non-dominant arm of the selected Athlete into the final collection container.
-The tourniquet, if applied, shall be immediately removed after the venepuncture has been made. - 8.2.6 In case of impossibility to take the blood Sample within three attempts, the Blood Collection Officer shall inform the DCO.
-The DCO shall terminate the collection of the blood Sample and record this and the reasons for terminating the collection. - 8.2.7 The Blood Collection Officer shall apply a dressing to the puncture site(s) and shall dispose of used blood sampling equipment not required for completing the Sample Collection Session in accordance with the required local standards for handling blood.
+The tourniquet, if applied, shall be immediately removed after the venepuncture has been made.

+8.2.6 In case of impossibility to take the blood Sample within three attempts, the Blood Collection Officer shall inform the DCO.
+The DCO shall terminate the collection of the blood Sample and record this and the reasons for terminating the collection.

+8.2.7 The Blood Collection Officer shall apply a dressing to the puncture site(s) and shall dispose of used blood sampling equipment not required for completing the Sample Collection Session in accordance with the required local standards for handling blood.
 If the Sample is to be used in connection with the Athlete Biological Passport program, it shall not be collected within two hours of the Athlete training or competing.
-If the Athlete has trained or competed within two hours of the time that the Athlete is notified of his/her selection for Sample collection, the DCO/BCO/Chaperone shall monitor the Athlete continuously until the two-hour period has elapsed, after which the Sample shall be collected.
-The nature of the exertion (Competition, training, etc.), as well as its duration and general intensity, shall be recorded by the DCO/BCO in the mission documentation.